 CLIMATE - SOIL - BALTIC SEA - BIODIVERSITY

-Carbon Action platform brings together and conducts scientific research to enhance soil carbon sequestration and improve climate impacts of agriculture.
-The platform contains multiple research projects and a multi-disciplinary network of researchers.
+The Carbon Action platform brings together and conducts scientific research to enhance soil carbon sequestration and improve the climate impacts of agriculture.
+The platform hosts multiple research projects and a multi-disciplinary network of researchers.

 Hundred pilot Carbon Farms test practices and collect experiences of them including effects on soil health and yields.
 First samples from Carbon farms test and control plots have been analyzed and subsequent samples will be taken after 5 years to measure changes.
 Also, soil samples have been taken from 30 of these farms to a depth of one meter and the analysis of the samples is ongoing.
 More detailed field experiments studying the impacts on carbon fluxes and sequestration have been established on 20 of these farms.
 Farmers on these farms can monitor the effectiveness of carbon farming measures at the field level, and the results are published annually on a Zenodo server (keyword ‘Carbon Action’).

 At nine long term study sites the changes in soil storage and nutrient emissions are both studied.
 The work has started in summer 2020.

 At the intensive study sites, Qvidja, Viikki, Kilpiä and Ruukki, soil analysis, microbiological analysis, atmospheric measurements and modeling are used to study the fluxes and sequestration of carbon.
 In addition, long-term field experiment has been established in Viikki to study how biodiversity impacts the ability of fields to store carbon.